AM-Portfolio/ai-bots/UI_TESTING_GUIDE.md

 ## 🎯 Testing Interface Features

-The UI is organized into **9 tabs**, each testing a specific component or workflow:
+The UI is organized into **9 tabs**: 8 for individual feature testing and 1 for the complete workflow:

 ### 1. 🧠 LLM Testing